Casio F-91W: Usage in terrorism

-More than a dozen detainees were cited for owning cheap digital watches, particularly "the infamous Casio watch of the type used by Al Qaeda members for bomb detonators."

-The article quoted Abdullah Kamel Abdullah Kamel Al Kandari:
+The article quoted Guantanamo Bay detainee Abdullah Kamel Abdullah Kamel Al Kandari:

-When they told me that Casios were used by Al Qaeda and the watch was for explosives, I was shocked...
-If I had known that, I would have thrown it away.
-I'm not stupid.
-We have four chaplains [at Guantanamo]; all of them wear this watch.

 Variants

 Counterfeits

 Counterfeits of this watch are very common, despite its low price tag.
 These counterfeits generally have a lower plastic build quality, narrower LCD viewing angles, louder and higher-pitched beeps, and significantly less accurate timekeeping than genuine models.
-The newer modules with the green LED light can be tested by holding the right button for over 3 seconds in the main timekeeping mode; this will lead the display to show "CASIo", as a test for authenticity.
-With the advancement in technology, however, some counterfeit models have also been developed to show this sign, although these are fairly uncommon.
-This leaves the only method of distinguishing them as assessing the overall build quality, timekeeping accuracy, display viewing angle and the printing on the screen.
+The newer models with the green LED light can be tested by holding the right button for over 3 seconds in the main timekeeping mode; this will lead the display to show "CASIo", as a test for authenticity.
+With the advancement in technology, however, some counterfeit models have also been developed to show this sign.
+A different way of assessing authenticity is to press all three buttons simultaneously, which has the watch enter a test mode.
+In that mode, an extra dot is seen with fake modules in some cases.
+If the dot is not there, another indicator is if the dot that serves as a serif at the bottom of the leftmost day letter is a distance from the letter.
+A real F-91W will have the serif nearly touching the letter.